-The Eighth Annual Meeting on Environmental Economics was marked by face-to-face attendance and included the participation of representatives from the academic, political, business, and civil society fields.
+The Eigth Annual Meeting on Environmental Economics was marked by face-to-face attendance and included the participation of representatives from the academic, political, business, and civil society fields.

 The research center in Environmental Economics and Natural Resources, "Environment for Development NENRE - EfD Chile", held the eighth edition of its annual meeting, which brought together researchers, policymakers, representatives of companies, NGOs, and decision-makers, to discuss the main environmental problems of Chile and the Global South.